naftalic/ddmif/probability_and_regression.md

 # Probability and Regression Review

+In this section, we cover the topic of probability and linear regression by first presenting the fundamental probability concepts such as expected value, variance, and covariance.
+Then, we examine how these concepts are applied in the context of linear regression.
+We delve into the underlying assumptions of the regression model and explore its statistical and distributional characteristics.

 ## Expected value, variance, and covariance
 The expected value, also known as the population mean, of a random variable is calculated as the weighted average of all possible values that the variable can take, where the weights are given by the probabilities of each value's occurrence in the population.